-In 1973 Atlantic Highlands began planning how to celebrate the 200th birthday of our United States in 1976.
+In 1973, Atlantic Highlands began planning how to celebrate the 200th birthday of the United States in 1976.
 On March 2, 1973 the Town’s Bicentennial Committee decided to form the Atlantic Highlands Historical Society to plan this important event.
-Soon thereafter there were 78 charter members who met, planned and offered public lectures on historical topics.
-In 1974 the Society incorporated as a non profit organization.
-Then in 1976 the Society was a key factor in the areas' Bicentennial program culminating in the visit of the "Tall Ships" to Sandy Hook Bay just off our breakwaters.
+Soon thereafter, there were 78 charter members who met, planned, and offered public lectures on historical topics.
+In 1974, the AHHS incorporated as a non profit organization.
+Then in 1976, the AHHS was a key factor in the area’s Bicentennial program, culminating in the visit of the "Tall Ships" to Sandy Hook Bay just off our breakwaters.

-Since our inception the Society in many ways has helped Preserve our Past for the future.
-For example: it has restored the neglected historic Henry Hudson Spring focused attention through 25 house tours on the history and restoration of many interesting homes hosted 200+ expert speakers helped to define our historic district published several books including a reprint of “From Indian Trails to Electric Rails" and in 1980 purchased and began the rescue of a deteriorating 1893 Queen Ann style building called "The Towers” at 27 Prospect Circle.
+Since our inception, the AHHS in many ways has helped preserve our past for the future.
+For example, it has restored the neglected historic Henry Hudson Spring, focused attention through 25 house tours on the history and restoration of many interesting homes, hosted over 200 expert speakers, helped to define our historic district, published several books including a reprint of “From Indian Trails to Electric Rails", and in 1980, purchased and began the rescue of a deteriorating 1893 Queen Ann style building called "The Towers” at 27 Prospect Circle.

-Browse the website of the Atlantic Highlands Historical Society to get a taste of the history of our town and perhaps be inspired to visit our town and our Society’s headquarters at the Strauss Mansion Museum.
-You can also acquire information on the Society’s events, membership, and resources for research.
+Browse the website of the Atlantic Highlands Historical Society to get a taste of the history of our town and perhaps be inspired to visit our town and headquarters at the Strauss Mansion Museum.
+You can also acquire information on theour events, membership, and resources for research.